-To accept the first opportunity that comes your way may not be a winning strategy for you.
+Accepting the first opportunity that comes your way may not be a winning strategy for you.
 It may solve an issue like getting a regular paycheque coming in, which may be a big deal for someone who hasn’t had a paycheque in a while.
-Most of us have been in a situation where we need to put food on the table or need to pay the rent.
+Most of us have been in situations where we needed to put food on the table or pay the rent.
 I understand it is extremely difficult to say no when you have nothing going on and things are looking bleak for you.

-You need to know the signs, how to flip the script and put yourself in the driver’s seat in your career otherwise you’ll continue to experience the same problems over and over again.
-Let me not take too much of your time, what are the signs that even though that job looks like a lifesaver, you should decline that offer?
+You need to know the signs, how to flip the script, and put yourself in the driver’s seat of your career; otherwise, you’ll continue to experience the same problems over and over again.
+Let me not take too much of your time.
+What are the signs that, even though that job looks like a lifesaver, you should decline that offer?

 The Job Description Does Not Match the Actual Job Advertised

-Truth be told, a lot of times unscrupulous companies advertise a role with a clear job description and put you into another role saying that they will put you back into the original role.
-When you are faced with such a situation, the ideal thing is to run for the hills because that is not probably going to happen.
+To be honest, unscrupulous companies frequently advertise a role with a clear job description and then place you in another role while promising to return you to the original role.
+When you are faced with such a situation, the ideal thing is to run for the hills, because that is not probably going to happen.

 The Job Does Not Align With your Long Term Career Goal

-As the saying goes “life’s too short”, and you need to be in the driver’s seat of your career.
-You must know where you’re heading so when you’re applying for job opportunities and interviewing, you must make sure that it’s aligned with your career goal.
-You don’t want to end up with a job that doesn’t fit into your long term plans.
+As the saying goes, “life’s too short,” and you need to be in the driver’s seat of your career.
+You must know where you’re headed, so when you’re applying for job opportunities and interviewing, you must make sure that it’s aligned with your career goal.
+You don’t want to end up with a job that doesn’t fit into your long-term plans.

-Ask yourself, why should you be entertaining the opportunity that will not further your career but rather set you back in the first place?
+Ask yourself: Why should you be entertaining the opportunity that will not further your career but rather set you back in the first place?
 You may think that it will be an opportunity to get your foot in the door, but from experience, you may be making the worst mistake of your life.
-Most times, things do not necessarily turn out the way you want them.
-I will advise you only consider opportunities that will further your career goals.
+Most times, things do not necessarily turn out the way you want them to.
+I will advise you to only consider opportunities that will further your career goals.

 Do you see yourself having a work-life balance?
 Can you enjoy quality family time while working for this employer?
-If the answer is no, then, there goes your red flag.
-If they believe in working hard but also having time to play and having time for their private life, it should be an indicator that, there is a work-life balance.
+If the answer is no, then there is a red flag.
+If they believe in working hard but also having time to play and having time for their private lives, it should be an indicator that there is a work-life balance.
 If the position requires you to work excessively long hours, then you should think again.